Santa Monica Therapist

 Dear Licia,

 A good friend of mine keeps getting her heart broken by the same guy.
 She tells me that she loves him and goes back to him.
-He drinks too much and doesn’t seem to consider her feelings.
+He drinks too much and doesn't’t seem to consider her feelings.
 I’d like to help my friend, what should I do?

 Linda- Silver Lake